simarmehta/SCHAssessment/README.md

 ## Conclusion

-You've now successfully prepared, packaged, and deployed a Python AWS Lambda function using this repository as a starting point.
-This process can be applied to any Python Lambda function development, allowing for rapid deployment and iteration.
+Now here we have successfully prepared, packaged, and deployed a Python AWS Lambda function using this repository as a starting point.
+This process can be applied to any Python Lambda function development.